imtaanya/PalmTree-Mapping/README.md

 # Methodology

-1. Use Sentinel-2 L2A (Bottom of Atmosphere reflectance) imagery for analysis.
+1. Sentinel-2 L2A (Bottom of Atmosphere reflectance) imagery for analysis.

 2. Download scenes with cloud cover below 1%.